Responsible Conduct of Research - Investigating Complaints Concerning Research Misconduct Procedures

 q) involves the deliberate or persistent concealment or facilitation of research misconduct by others;

 r) involves conduct that otherwise amounts to Research Misconduct but which is repeated or continued;

 s) otherwise constitutes a serious breach of the Australian Code for the Responsible Conduct of Research.

 Each person to whom these Procedures apply must refrain from engaging in misconduct in or in connection with research.

-Each person to whom these Procedures apply has an obligation to bring instances of suspected misconduct in or in connection with research to the attention of the Pro Vice-Chancellor (Research).
+Each person to whom these Procedures apply has an obligation to bring instances of suspected misconduct in or in connection with research to the attention of the Vice-Provost (Research).

 All former and current staff employed by the University